 The Japanese broker said the moves are intended to strengthen business across divisions and regions.

 RBC's top fixed income banker in Japan sees rising demand for international bonds from Japanese investors and builds up capabilities accordingly.

-We present the firms that demonstrated the best track record in Japan during the Japanese financial year April 1, 2013 to March 31, 2014.
+We present the firms that demonstrated the best track record and the landmark deals during the Japanese financial year April 1, 2014 to March 31, 2015.

-We are pleased to invite Japan's leading financial institutions to submit for this year's awards.
+FinanceAsia is pleased to invite Japan's leading financial institutions to submit their pitches for this year's awards.

 Struggling shipping company NOL agrees to sell APL Logistics to Japan's Kintetsu as Temasek tidies up its portfolio companies.

 Kenji Abe will join the US bank's Tokyo office in April after a near five-year stint at Citi.